digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 Some of the actions that Daml Shell supports are:

 * Find a specific contract and display it.
-For example, if you have a contract-id, Daml Shell allows you to inspect the corresponding contract using the contract command.
+For example, if you have a contract ID, you can use Daml Shell to inspect the corresponding contract using the ``contract`` command.
 * Find all events related to a transaction ID.
 A transaction is displayed as a series of ledger events (creates, archives, and exercises).
-* Auto-completion for identifiers such as contract-ids, fully qualified names, and package IDs .
+* Auto-completion for identifiers such as contract IDs, fully qualified names, and package IDs.
-* List active, inactive, or all contracts for a template using a template FQN as an argument.
+* List active, inactive, or all contracts for a template using a template FQN.
-* Apply query and filter facilities to commands to manage the output.
+* Apply queries and filters to commands to manage the output.
-* Use the diff command to highlight the delta between two contract-ids for the same template.
+* Use the ``diff`` command to highlight the delta between two contract IDs for the same template.

 Searches can be bounded by specifying a minimum and maximum offset value to search within.